 The Program is offered as a 7- or 12-month session, both of which begin with an orientation in December.

 Certificate in Legislative Studies

-Fellows are eligible to enroll in any or all of GAI’s Advanced Courses during the term of their fellowship at no additional cost.
+Fellows are eligible to enroll in any or all of GAI’s Advanced Courses and one Workshop during the term of their fellowship at no additional cost.
 By doing so, they can complete two-thirds of the requirements toward Georgetown’s Certificate Program in Legislative Studies.

 How to Apply